Quillen cohomology of enriched operads: Background and notations

-In conclusion, we see that all the base categories listed above are nice enough so that the transferred model structure on $\P$-algebras exists for every operad $\P$ and consequently, for every category $\M\in \mathbb{A}$ \eqref{eq:thesetA}, the transferred model structure on $\M$ exists as well.
+In conclusion, we see that all the base categories listed above are nice enough so that the transferred model structure on $\P$-algebras exists for every operad $\P$.
+Thus for every category $\M\in \mathbb{A}$ \eqref{eq:thesetA}, the transferred model structure on $\M$ exists as well.